natalieagus/50002-2022/_lab/lab1.md

 <img src="/50002/assets/contentimage/lab1/10.png"  class="center_full"/>

 * To maximise the noise margin, we need to center the VTC transition.
 One possible way is to adjust the size of the NFET in the `nand2` definition as `SW=8 SL=1` and adjust the width (`SW`) of both pFETs until the plots for vin and vout (green and red line) intersect at about 1.65 volts.
 Keep the `SL` of the pFETs the same.
-  * You can also adjust SW, SL of both NFET and PFET as you wish, but we skip you that guessing game and give you the most optimal setting right away.
+  * You can also adjust SW, SL of both NFET and PFET as you wish, but we save you that guessing game and give you the most optimal setting right away.
 * Just try different integral widths (i.e, 9, 10, 11, …) for the value of `SW` of the pFETs in the `nand2` definition.
 * Report the integral width that comes closest to having the curves intersect at 1.65V.

 <div class="yellowbox"><div class="custom_box">**Record** down the SW value you found.
 You will need this information for Checkoff 3.</div></div><br>

 ### Task D: Finding Noise Immunity

+> Keep the `SW` value you found in Task C for the rest of this lab!

 <span style="background-color:yellow; color: black">The **noise immunity** of a gate is the **smaller** of the low noise margin (Vil - Vol) and the high noise margin (Voh - Vih).</span>
 > If we specify VOL = 0.3V and VOH = 3.0V, what is the largest possible noise immunity we could specify and still have the “improved” NAND gate of part (C) be a legal member of the logic family?